BACHELOR OF SCIENCE IN NURSING - FAQ

 FREQUENTLY ASKED QUESTIONS

-1. What is the deadline to apply for the BSN program?
+1. What is the deadline to apply for the Traditional Option BSN program?

 Application deadline for the fall BSN program (starting in August) is June 15th.
 The deadline for the spring BSN program (starting in January) is October 15th.
-If you wish to be considered for the Baptist Scholar’s Program, it is advisable to submit your completed application in May (for fall admission) or September (for spring admission).
-Deadlines may be extended at the discretion of the Admissions Committee
+If you wish to be considered for the Baptist Scholar’s Program, it is advisable to submit your completed application as early as possible because admission is competitive.
+Deadlines may be extended at the discretion of the Admissions Committee.

 2. What is Pre-nursing?

 If you do not have all the program pre-requisites completed in order to be reviewed by the Admissions Committee, you will be considered for admission to the Pre-Nursing track.
 Pre-Nursing is a pre-professional track that includes all the general education, prerequisites, and supporting courses needed for admission to the Traditional or Accelerated Option BSN.
 Students may be able to transfer equivalent credits from another accredited college or university to the pre-nursing track.
 Our pre-nursing advisors, in conjunction with Barry University’s professional transcript evaluators, will advise students who wish to transfer credits on an individual basis.
-Request further information about the pre-nursing program.
+For further information about the pre-nursing program, please contact Ms. Nichole Sando at (305) 981 5135 or via email at firstname.lastname@example.org

 There is no deadline to apply for pre-nursing.
 Based on the number of pre-requisites completed, students will be advised of the approximate date they will be ready to apply for the BSN program.